 Financial instruments that subject the Company to credit risk consist primarily of cash, cash equivalents and restricted cash, short-term investments and other receivables.
-At December 31, 2022 and 2021, cash and cash equivalents consisted of cash deposited with domestic and foreign financial institutions that are of high-credit quality.
+At December 31, 2023 and 2022, cash and cash equivalents consisted of cash deposited with domestic and foreign financial institutions that are of high-credit quality.
 The Company is exposed to credit risk in the event of default by the domestic financial institutions to the extent that cash and cash equivalent deposits are in excess of amounts insured by the Federal Deposit Insurance Corporation.
 Foreign cash balances are not insured.
 The Company has not experienced any losses on its deposits since inception.
 Short-term investments consist of government and corporate debt securities and corporate asset backed securities that carry high-credit ratings and accordingly, minimal credit risk exists with respect to these balances.

-The Company's other receivables are due from United States government agency under the Company's government grant contracts.
-At December 31, 2022 and 2021, these two agencies accounted for 44% and 6% of the Company's other receivables, respectively.
-At December 31, 2021, 79% of other receivables was owed to the Company by Uber related to cash withheld by Uber for vesting of shares to employees acquired in Uber Elevate acquisition (see Note 5).
+The Company has other receivables due from United States and foreign government agencies under the Company's government grant contracts.
+At December 31, 2023 and 2022, those government agencies receivables accounted for 73% and 44% of the Company's other receivables, respectively.
 The Company provides for uncollectible amounts on an expected credit loss basis by recording an allowance for doubtful receivables based on historical information, current conditions, and reasonable and supportable forecasts.